Metro Tunnel: Stations

 With tunnelling complete in mid-2021, the project's main focus moved on to station excavation, construction and fit-out.
+The project's five metro stations were designed by RSHP, Hassell and Weston Williamson.

 Road-headers broke through at the platform tunnels of Town Hall station in August 2021 as the major excavation phase on the two CBD stations neared completion.
 The "trinocular" construction method involved the construction of three overlapping tunnels with vaulted ceilings.
 Town Hall was excavated to a depth of 33 m below street level, with the station platforms to sit 27 m below street level.
 This followed the completion of road-header excavation of the platform caverns at State Library in 2020.

 Construction on Arden station's aboveground structure ramped up in late 2021, and consisted of a unique entrance of 15 large brick arches.
 The design, intended to reflect the area's industrial heritage, consisted of 100,000 bricks hand-laid into concrete beams that rise to 15 m above the station entrance.

 In 2022, acoustic sheds began to be dismantled at the Town Hall and Anzac station locations in order to allow construction of above-ground station structures.

 Work began on a large wooden canopy at Anzac station in March 2022, which was constructed over the year using 190 cross-laminated timber panels.
 The canopy sits in a tram stop on St Kilda Road and will be Melbourne's first direct platform-to-platform tram/train interchange.
 In November 2022, the tram lines were rerouted over three weeks from their temporary route on the west side of the station to their permanent position on either side of the station entrance and interchange.
 The new tram interchange was opened in December 2022.

+Work began on eight large, concrete concourse columns at Town Hall station in May 2023, with the columns installed by October.
+Major construction was completed first at Arden station in January 2024, followed by Parkville station in May of that year and Anzac station in September.
+Construction then moved to focus on the two CBD stations, which were the most complex and delayed.
+According to the builder's timelines, major construction at Town Hall and State Library was originally planned to be completed by June 2024 but due to shortages of key workers this was delayed to a likely completion of March 2025.
+Major construction at both stations was eventually completed in early October 2025.